-3) Service As part of our Energy-as-a-Service business line, we provide service primarily through our global distribution network.
+3. Service.
+As part of our EaaS business line, we provide service primarily through our global distribution network.
 Together with our global distribution network, we offer a comprehensive factory protection plan for a fixed fee to perform regularly scheduled and unscheduled maintenance as needed.
 We provide factory and on-site training to certify all personnel that are allowed to perform service on our microturbines.
 Factory protection plans are generally paid quarterly in advance.

 We offer new and remanufactured parts through our global distribution network.
-Service revenue was approximately 29% and 35% of total revenue in Fiscal 2023 and Fiscal 2022, respectively.
+Service revenue was approximately 22% and 29% of total revenue in Fiscal 2024 and Fiscal 2023, respectively.

-- 4) Product Robustness and Life Cycle Maintenance Costs We continue to invest in enhancements that relate to high performance and high reliability.
-An important element of our continued innovation and product strategy is to focus on the engineering of our product hardware and electronics to make them work together more effectively and deliver improved microturbine performance, reliability and low maintenance costs to our customers. - 5) New Product Development Our new product development is targeted specifically to meet the needs of our selected vertical markets.
-We expect that our existing product platforms, the C65, C200 and C1000S Series microturbines, will be our foundational product lines for the foreseeable future.
+- 4. Product Robustness and Life Cycle Maintenance Costs.
+We continue to invest in enhancements that relate to high performance and high reliability.
+An important element of our continued innovation and product strategy is to focus on the engineering of our product hardware and electronics to make them work together more effectively and deliver improved microturbine performance, reliability and low maintenance costs to our customers. - 5.
+New Product Development.
+Our new product development is targeted specifically to meet the needs of our selected vertical markets.
+We expect that our existing product platforms, the C65, C200, C600, C800 and C1000S Series microturbines, will be our foundational product lines for the foreseeable future.
 Our research and development project portfolio is centered on enhancing the features of these base products.